 Aside from company and team updates, this is also a great opportunity to break down the many stigmas surrounding mental health and open up more conversational avenues for employees to check in with one another, working as a regular reminder that support and help are available should they need it.

 Listening to your employees is vital for ensuring they feel valued and heard.
 Feedback helps gauge the overall feelings in camp and gives management awareness of any challenges or issues that may be under the surface.
 It also helps to improve manager and team relationships increasing communication across the board by giving everyone a voice.
 You spoke, we heard!

 Remember, everyone is different; some people may be open and honest about how they feel– others won’t.
 Treat everybody with the same compassion and take note of what you’re hearing, not just what they are saying.
 The pillars of our wellbeing programme address physical, mental and financial concerns, and these are always on our radar.
 Supporting your employees is key to running a successful business, but in today’s world, it’s not just important, it’s expected.

-To discover more articles or insights, visit our insights page or contact us to see how we can help with you workplace strategy at email@example.com
+To discover more articles or insights, visit our insights page or contact us to see how we can help with your workplace strategy.

 Shout is the UK’s first 24/7 text service, free on all major mobile networks for immediate help.